zero-one-group/geni/CODE_OF_CONDUCT.md

 ### Be kind to others

 Do not insult or put down other participants.
 Harassment and other exclusionary behavior aren't acceptable.
 This includes, but is not limited to:
-* violent threats or language directed against another person.
+* violent threats or language directed against another person;
-* discriminatory jokes and language.
+* discriminatory jokes and language;
-* posting sexually explicit or violent material.
+* posting sexually explicit or violent material;
-* posting (or threatening to post) other people's personally identifying information ("doxing").
+* posting (or threatening to post) other people's personally identifying information ("doxing");
-* personal insults, especially those using racist or sexist terms.
+* personal insults, especially those using racist or sexist terms;
-* unwelcome sexual attention.
+* unwelcome sexual attention;
-* advocating for, or encouraging, any of the above behavior.
+* advocating for, or encouraging, any of the above behavior; and
 * repeated harassment of others.
 In general, if someone asks you to stop, then stop.

 ### Be considerate